headlesscommerce/vsf-magento-stripe/README.md

-# Stripe Payment module for Vue Storefront
+# Stripe Payment Module for Vue Storefront 2

-Stripe Payments integration using [vue-stripe](https://github.com/vue-stripe/vue-stripe) for Vue Storefront with Magento 2 as backend system.
+Stripe Payments integration using [vue-stripe](https://github.com/vue-stripe/vue-stripe) for [Vue Storefront with Magento 2](https://github.com/vuestorefront/magento2).

-This module is only for [VSF Magento 2](https://github.com/vuestorefront/magento2) in order to place and order and pay using Stripe.

 # Requirements for Magento 2
-On Magento side it's required to extends the official Stripe Magento 2 module with additional GraphQL features.
+On Magento's side its required to extend the official [Stripe Magento 2 module](https://marketplace.magento.com/stripe-stripe-payments.html) with some additional GraphQL features.

-In order for this Stripe Payment module to work the [Magento 2 Stripe GraphQL module](https://github.com/headlesscommerce/magento-stripe-graphql) is needed.
+In order for this Stripe Payment module to work the free [Magento 2 Stripe GraphQL module](https://github.com/headlesscommerce/magento-stripe-graphql) is needed.

 # Integration to theme
-Install the package `npm -i @vsf-magento-stripe` or `yarn add @vsf-magento-stripe`.
+Install the package `npm -i @headlesscommerce/vsf-magento-stripe` or `yarn add @headlesscommerce/vsf-magento-stripe`.

 ## Add Stripe Key
 Add `STRIPE_PUBLISHABLE_KEY={your key}` to your env.
 It should start like this: `pk_`